The King of Fighters Neowave: Development and release

-By the mid-2000s, SNK's in-house Neo-Geo hardware had become quite dated.
+SNK Playmore promoted Neowave since early 2004, promoting the arcade version during April in Japan with the promise of returning characters from The King of Fighters 2002, but also new backgrounds.
+By the mid-2000s, SNK's in-house Neo-Geo hardware had become dated.
 After The King of Fighters 2003, SNK Playmore looked for newer substitute platforms for future development.
-The Atomiswave, a cartridge-based multi-arcade system like the Neo-Geo and based on Sega's Dreamcast hardware, with which SNK was already familiar, was an obvious candidate.
-Rather than commit a new major game blindly, SNK instead chose to "test the waters" with a remix of The King of Fighters 2002, tweaking the game's systems; reskinning the game with high-resolution backgrounds, character art, and interface elements to take advantage of the more advanced hardware; and removing characters originating with the Eolith-developed KOF2001 and KOF2002, replacing them with other SNK-originated characters.
+The Atomiswave, a cartridge-based multi-arcade system like the Neo-Geo and inspired by Sega's Dreamcast hardware, with which SNK was already familiar, was an obvious candidate.
+Rather than blindly committing to a new major game, SNK instead chose to "test the waters" with a remix of The King of Fighters 2002, tweaking the game's systems; reskinning the game with high-resolution backgrounds, character art, and interface elements to take advantage of the more advanced hardware; and removing characters originating with the Eolith-developed KOF2001 and KOF2002, replacing them with other SNK-originated characters.

 The game was also made on the PlayStation 2 and Xbox.
-The PS2 version was released only in Japan and the PAL region, the Xbox version was released both in Japan and North America; additionally, the Xbox version was the last game released for the console in Japan.
+The PlayStation 2 and Xbox versions of the graphics consist of polygonal 3D backgrounds overlaid with 2D character sprites (similar to the 3D stages featured in the console versions of previous games in the series such as the Dreamcast versions of KOF '98 and KOF '99).
+The PlayStation 2 version was only released in Japan and the PAL region, while the Xbox version was released both in Japan and North America.
+Additionally, the Xbox version was the last game released for the console in Japan.
 The North American version was released on April 18, 2006.
 In 2020, a Dreamcast homebrew adaptation of the arcade version was also made possible due to the Dreamcast sharing almost identical hardware with its Atomiswave cousin.